 - Inspect the carburetor for hard crusty white buildup.
 This white buildup is fuel additives including ethanol.
 You need to try to get as much of the white power material out as you can.
 It’s nearly impossible to get it all out.

-4. Too Much Oil Can Cause Your Toro Snowblower Engine to Shut Down
+4. Too Much Oil Can Cause Your Engine to Shut Down

-- 2 cycle engine: Running more oil in the gas to oil mix required by your engine must be corrected.
-Drain the fuel and fill with the correct gas to oil mix.
+- 2-cycle engine: Running more oil in the gas-to-oil mix required by your engine must be corrected.
+Drain the fuel and fill it with the correct gas-to-oil mix.

 Where is the Air Filter on My Toro Snowblower?

-It is likely there will be water and ice buildup in the filter causing a restriction in air flow.
-A buildup will cause the snowblower to run sluggish and shut off due to lack of air.
+It is likely there will be water and ice buildup in the filter causing a restriction in airflow.
+A buildup will cause the snowblower to run sluggishly and shut off due to lack of air.